noahvr/Algo1/README.md

-# Algo1 Trading Bot
+# Algo1 Market Streamer

-This project provides a simple algorithmic trading bot that interacts with the Alpaca paper trading API.
-The bot fetches real-time market data and executes trades based on a strategy generated at runtime.
+This project now focuses on streaming market data from the Alpaca API.
+The trading logic has been set aside so you can concentrate on monitoring real-time prices in your terminal using a small, attractive UI.

 ## Setup
-1. Copy `.env.example` to `.env` and fill in your Alpaca credentials (and optional OpenAI key).
+1. Copy `.env.example` to `.env` and fill in your Alpaca credentials.
 2. Install dependencies:
    ```bash
    pip install -r requirements.txt
    ```
-   This project requires `openai>=1.0` and uses the new `OpenAI` client interface.
-Older code relying on `openai.ChatCompletion` will not work.
-3. Run the bot:
+3. Run the streamer:
    ```bash
    python main.py
    ```

-The default starting funds are $10,000 of paper money.
+The UI updates once per second while staying under Alpaca's free tier limit of 200 requests per minute.

 ## Notes
-- This bot is for paper trading only; no real money is involved.
+- This project is for educational use with Alpaca's paper trading API.
 - The API rate limit (200 requests per minute) is observed.
-- The trading strategy can be generated using OpenAI if an API key is supplied; otherwise a basic random strategy is used.